-With a heritage dating back to the Vikings, York boasts one of the world’s most magnificent cathedrals (York Minster), medieval shopping streets (The Shambles) and city walls which date back to Roman times.
-After you’ve explored the city, taking day trips from York is the perfect way to explore the scenic Yorkshire Dales and the spectacular North-East Coast, plus the ancient buildings and the thrilling history of England’s biggest and best county!
-(I may be a tad biased here).
-Just don’t forget your walking shoes and a warm coat!
+After you’ve explored the city, taking day trips from York is the perfect way to explore more of Yorkshire, including the scenic Yorkshire Dales and the spectacular Yorkshire Coast, the ancient buildings, and the thrilling history of England’s biggest county.

 How to Choose the Best Day Trips from York

-One of the best day trips from York for pure escapism is a visit to the magnificent North York Moors National Park.
-The natural beauty of Yorkshire’s vast national parks is one of the reasons millions of visitors flock to Yorkshire year after year.
+For pure escapism, one of the best day trips from York is a visit to the magnificent North York Moors National Park.
+Millions of visitors flock to the north of England each year to enjoy the wide-open spaces of Yorkshire’s beautiful national parks.

-Quaint little towns and villages seem to appear from nowhere in the North York Moors National Park, each unique and worthy of exploring.
-Traditional stone dwellings and ancient dry-stone walls hug the heather-clad hills and valleys, as far as the eye can see.
-The village of Helmsley, with the National Centre for Birds of Prey, is an exciting option for a day trip from York and the town of Malton is a paradise for foodie.
+Quaint little towns and villages abound in the North York Moors National Park, with traditional stone dwellings and ancient dry-stone walls that hug the heather-clad hills and valleys as far as the eye can see.
+Helmsley village, with the National Centre for Birds of Prey, is an exciting option for a day trip from York and the town of Malton is a foodie paradise.

-Pro Tip: Walking is the ultimate way to experience the Yorkshire countryside.
+Pro Tip: Walking is the best way to experience the Yorkshire countryside.
 Stop along the way to admire the views and enjoy hearty refreshments at the local pubs.
-Some of the most popular walks are the scenic, coastal Ravenscar Loop (1.5 miles), the famous Coast to Coast Walk (198 miles) from Cumbria to Robin Hood’s Bay and the short, scenic walk from Robin Hood’s Bay to Boggle Hole (3 miles).
+Some of the most popular walks include the coastal Ravenscar Loop (1.5 miles), the famous Coast to Coast Walk (198 miles) from Cumbria to Robin Hood’s Bay, and the short, scenic walk from Robin Hood’s Bay to Boggle Hole (3 miles).

 Dating back to 1836, the North Yorkshire Moors Railway runs from the pretty coastal town of Whitby through much of the beautiful countryside of North Yorkshire.

-Pro Tip: The steam train from the old station at Pickering to Whitby is the perfect day out from York for steam train and Harry Potter fans.
-The train even passes through Hogsmeade Station!
+Pro Tip: The train journey from the old station at Pickering to Whitby is the perfect day out from York for fans of steam trains and Harry Potter.
+The steam train ride even passes through Hogsmeade Station!

 Best Organised Tour: Moors, Whitby and the Yorkshire Steam Railway Tour from York

-A short and scenic 45-minute drive from York (around 75 minutes by public transport) will get you to glorious Harewood House.
-Once the family home of the ‘Yorkshire Princess’, every aspect of Harewood is stunning, and you can easily spend a whole day here.
+A short, scenic drive from York (around 75 minutes by public transport) will get you to the glorious Harewood House.
+Once the family home of the “Yorkshire Princess“, every aspect of Harewood is stunning, and you can easily spend a whole day here.

 The house is a treasure trove of antiquities and art, but the real gem is ‘below stairs’ in the kitchens.
-If you’re Downton Abbey fan, you’ll adore Harewood, which was the location for the movie!
+If you’re a Downton Abbey fan, you’ll adore Harewood, one of the movie’s locations!

 The gardens are a real highlight, with so much to entrance visitors.
 A short journey across the lake by chain-link ferry brings you to the vast kitchen gardens that burst with the freshest seasonal produce for the table.